Churn is part of every business, especially in the SaaS world. If a customer disengages with your brand, should you give up and let them walk away?

 First, figure out why customers abandon your free trial.
 Then, address the problem with an email sequence.

-Emails like above encourage customers to sign back into their accounts.
-In LinkedIn’s case, trial users have another chance to test every feature.
+Emails like the above encourage customers to sign back into their accounts.

-LinkedIn captured disengaged users with a “best features” list, but your company might use a different approach.
+Weebly captured disengaged users with a list of benefits, but your company might use a different approach.

 Ask yourself, “Why are customers abandoning my free trials?”
 Your answer might be a lack of customer support, minimal product knowledge, or something else.
 Regardless, your answer will be the bedrock of your trial abandonment email.